pymupdf/PyMuPDF-Optional-Material/docs/page.rst

    .. method:: addPolygonAnnot(points)

-      PDF only: Add an annotation consisting of multiple conected lines.
-A polygon's first and last points are automatically connected.
-A polyline has a start and an end point, which may be given line end symbols (:ref:`Annotation Line Ends`).
+      PDF only: Add an annotation consisting of lines which connect the given points.
+A **Polygon's** first and last points are automatically connected, which does not happen for a **PolyLine**.
+The **annotation rectangle** is automatically created.

       .. image:: img-polyline.png